xrzhuang/mapsapi/README.md

 * [ ] What an API is and what map APIs are capable of
 * [ ] The pros and cons of the different map API options (Leaflet, Mapbox, Google Maps)
 * [ ] Adding a map to your React app and customizing the location, zoom and pins
-* [ ] Leveraging a data set to produce cool data visualtions with the Google Maps API
+* [ ] Leveraging a data set to produce cool data visualizations with the Google Maps API

 ## Reflection